reduxframework/redux-framework-4/readme.txt

 6. Within each template kit you can see the full page template types.

 == Changelog ==

+= 4.1.13 =
+* Fixed: Major typography bug affecting saving in the panel as well as third-party extensions.
+* Fixed: Customizer issue with some external extensions.
+* Added: Removed `FS_METHOD` define completely.
+* Release date: Aug 5, 2020

 = 4.1.12 =
 * Fixed: Direct calls to ReduxFramework were causing unexpected errors.